 Orthodontic impressions are used as a mold for every tailored treatment plan.
 Patients bite into a soft material that slowly hardens into an accurate mold of the teeth and mouth.

 Also called early treatment, interceptive treatment is generally used in children between age 6 and age 10.
 Using interceptive treatment makes additional treatment less invasive and the timeframe shorter.

 The orthodontic process of attaching the archwire to the brackets.

-A two-dimensional X-ray exam that captures the entire tooth and mouth structure in a single image.
+Also called imaging, panoramic X-rays comprise a two-dimensional X-ray exam that captures the entire tooth and mouth structure in a single image.

-An initial meeting with your Gainesville orthodontist, Dr. Mullally, in which patients meet the staff, tour the office and receive a complete initial exam, including X-rays and photos.
+An initial meeting with your orthodontist, Dr. Mullally, in which patients meet the staff, tour the office, and receive a complete initial exam, including X-rays and photos.
 Studio32 Orthodontics offers a free consultation for each patient during which patients can discuss their orthodontic goals and preferences.
 Dr. Mullally is happy to provide answers to any questions concerning treatment, orthodontic options, and more!